edwin/spring-boot-3-and-infinispan/README.md

 {"name":"lele","age":14,"address":"Jogja"}
 ```

-Find cities using Fuzzy search.
+Find Address using Fuzzy search.
 For this sample, we are using the word `Jogjon`, but application is able to give `Jogja` as result.
 ```
 $ curl -kv "http://localhost:8080/find-address?address=Jogjon
 {"name":"lele","age":14,"address":"Jogja"}